Happy emotions

 Better Performance

 When we’re feeling upbeat and optimistic, it’s easier for us to make decisions.
 We weigh our options more accurately and critically analyze the pros and cons of each.
-We may even come up with creative solutions we wouldn’t have thought of when in a more negative state.
+We may even develop creative solutions we wouldn’t have thought of when in a more negative state.

-When we’re experiencing positive emotions, we not only work better but we’re also able to stay motivated for longer periods of time.
-Our productivity increases and our performance in different life areas, like work or school, improves.
+When we experience positive emotions, we work better and stay motivated longer.
+Our productivity increases, and our performance in different life areas, like work or school, improves.

 Higher Resilience